NikiforovAll/elasticsearch-dotnet-playground/README.md

 # Elasticsearch .NET Playground

-This playground is a collection of notebooks that demonstrate how to use Elasticsearch.NET and NEST clients.
+This playground is a collection of notebooks that demonstrate how to use `Elastic.Clients.Elasticsearch` and `NEST` clients.

-You may want to use this playground to learn more about Elasticsearch.NET and NEST clients or if you want to migration your existing code from NEST to Elasticsearch.NET.
+You may want to use this playground to:
+* Learn more about `Elastic.Clients.Elasticsearch` and `NEST` clients
+* You want to migrate your existing code from `NEST` to `Elastic.Clients.Elasticsearch`.

 > See [playground.ipynb](./playground.ipynb) to get started.